 Of course, clothes aren’t the only thing that matter when you pack to Iceland carry on.
 The country’s wild beauty comes with some unique needs.

-These little things are true Iceland travel packing essentials that make your trip more comfortable without adding bulk.
+These little things are true Iceland travel packing essentials that make your trip more comfortable without adding bulk and you can conveniently get these Iceland travel essentials from Amazon.

 Toiletries: Keeping It Minimal but Smart for Your Iceland Packing List